HCMPV3/HCMPV3/readme.rst

 What is HCMP
 ###################

-HCMP (ealth commodities management platform)is an inventory management system that is web based that is used  to distribute and distribute human medicine in Kenyan hospitals.
+HCMP (Health commodities management platform)is an inventory management system that is web based that is used  to distribute and distribute human medicine in Kenyan hospitals.
 This is a version 3 of the original system.
 I is built with elegance to achieve greate UX, faster speed,  eliminate bugs almost entirely and achieve efficiency